Everest Expedition

 Money

-The cost of the trip is US$48,750 which is extremely competitive … particularly when you take into account the length of the trek in, the oxygen provision and the staffing ratios.
+The cost of the trip is US$54,750 which is extremely competitive … particularly when you take into account the length of the trek in, the oxygen provision and the staffing ratios.

 We won’t have a cinema screen and a sofa but we will have a laptop and some speakers.
 We won’t have a cappuccino machine and a barista but we will have plenty of excellent snacks and goodies for the mountain like beef jerky, cheese, olives, cashew nuts etc

-The balance will be due by the end of February.
+The balance will be due by the middle of February.

 Flights